 There is so much more to see and do in Berlin!
 Take some time to explore the city, walk along the river, or just people-watch in one of the many parks.

 4. Choose Your Nightlife Neighborhoods Wisely

 Berlin is known for its nightlife, but tourists should be aware that many of the city’s bars and clubs are located in areas that could be unsafe after dark.
 Keep your wits about you, avoid overdoing it on the beer, and you should be fine!

 Where to Next?

-Berlin has a pretty legitimate international airport, and since we’re already north, my two recommendations would be:
+Berlin has a solid international airport, and since we’re already north, my two recommendations would be:

-- Norway: A different 2 hour direct flight from Berlin, this time to Bergen for about $50 will take you into the land of fjords and vikings.
-This would be a road trip adventure, and after the city life of the famous German capitol, a 7-Day Adventure through fjords and gorgeous nature will be most welcome!
+- Norway: A different 2-hour direct flight from Berlin, this time to Bergen, for about $50, will take you into the land of fjords and Vikings.
+This would be a road trip adventure, and after the city life of the famous German capitol, a 7-Day Adventure through fjords and beautiful nature will be most welcome!